-I have been fascinated by Crypto for a long time now, and I enjoy sharing what I have learned about it on ToughNickel.
+I have been fascinated by crypto for a long time now, and I enjoy sharing what I have learned about it on ToughNickel.

-What is Nano?
+What Is Nano?

-In 2017 Bitcoin transactions could take up to 2 hours to be confirmed.
+In 2017, Bitcoin transactions could take up to two hours to be confirmed.
 That makes BTC useless for everyday purchases.
-Imagine you go to the grocery store and you have to wait 2 hours for your payment to be confirmed before you could leave.
+Imagine going to the grocery store and having to wait two hours for your payment to be confirmed before you could leave.

 Because it is free and high speed, Nano has a dedicated community behind it.
-Most crypto holders wouldn't want to donate BTC to somebody on the internet, like to a content creator for example, because they would have to send rather high amounts of BTC to exceed the fees.
+Most crypto holders wouldn't want to donate BTC to somebody on the internet—like to a content creator, for example—because they would have to send rather high amounts of BTC to exceed the fees.
 Nano doesn't have that problem, which makes people more willing to send smaller amounts of it to each other.

 The Future of Nano